LukeShortCloud/rootpages/markdown/authentication.md

 # OpenLDAP

 The Lightweight Directory Access Protocol (LDAP) is a network protocol for accessing user information.
-OpenLDAP is an open source implmentation of this protocol.
+OpenLDAP is an open source implementation of this protocol.

 OpenLDAP supports storing user information in many relational database management systems (RDMSs) including IBM db2, MariaDB/MySQL, MS SQL Server, Oracle Database, PostgreSQL and more.
 [2]